 The concrete promenade flanks the beach, and is perfect for people watching and observing all the action at Pacific Beach.

-Pacific Beach Boardwalk San Diego
+VISITOR GUIDE to Pacific Beach San Diego

 6. Rent a bike and ride 2-miles south down to Mission Beach.

 Choose from multiple bike rental shops in Pacific Beach, and enjoy a glorious waterfront bike ride all the way south to Mission Beach.

 It's roughly 2 miles between the Pacific Beach Pier and Belmont Amusement Park at Mission Beach.
 The path continues another mile to South Mission Beach Park.

 7. Stay at a luxurious beachfront hotel at Pacific Beach.

 If your budget permits, book a stay at the sleek Tower23 Hotel, or mediterranean-style Pacific Terrace Hotel.
 Some other beachfront hotels at Pacific Beach are the Diamond Head Inn and Ocean Park Inn.

 8. Find a laid-back restaurant or cafe along Garnet Avenue.

 Pacific Beach has a wonderful mix of both casual and trendy restaurants, catering to all tastes.
 Check out the laid-back Lahaina Beach House or Baja Beach Cafe, or grab some comfort food at the Pacific Beach AleHouse.